 INCIDENCE: It is a common disorder that chronically affects about a third of all men over the age of 50 but is not an inevitable part of aging.

-CAUSES: The many causes of (and diseases associated with) erectile dysfunction include diabetes mellitus and cardiovascular diseases, vascular diseases of the pelvis, spinal cord injuries, autonomic nervous system disorders, testosterone deficiencies, pelvic injuries resulting from surgery, pelvic radiation, stroke, and side effects from ...
+CAUSES: The many causes of (and diseases associated with) erectile dysfunction include diabetes mellitus and cardiovascular diseases, vascular diseases of the pelvis, spinal cord injuries, autonomic nervous system disorders, testosterone deficiencies, pelvic injuries resulting from surgery, pelvic radiation, ...